jgmize/deis/docs/customizing_deis/controller_settings.rst

 ====================================      ======================================================
 setting                                   description
 ====================================      ======================================================
-/deis/controller/registrationMode         set registration to "enabled", "disabled", or "admin_only" (default: "enabled") /deis/controller/schedulerModule          scheduler backend (default: "fleet") /deis/controller/subdomain                subdomain used by the router for API requests (default: "deis")
+/deis/controller/conflicts                schedule units away from other units (only used with fleet, see section below) /deis/controller/registrationMode         set registration to "enabled", "disabled", or "admin_only" (default: "enabled") /deis/controller/schedulerModule          scheduler backend (default: "fleet") /deis/controller/subdomain                subdomain used by the router for API requests (default: "deis")